websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/using-condition-nodes.md

 * If the document is in the `legal` category, the asset is sent to the Legal Department.
 * Otherwise, the asset is sent to the Marketing team.
-* The _update_ node assigns the asset back to the original creator to make changes if the asset was rejected.
+* The _update_ node sends the processing back to the Condition once it's updated by the original creator (if the asset was rejected in one of the review nodes).

 See [Creating Workflow Tasks](./creating-workflow-tasks.md) and [Assigning Task Nodes](./assigning-task-nodes.md) to learn how to configure Task nodes.